Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

     ```

 <a name="template"></a>
-## Using a Notification Template
+## Use a notification template

 To create a template from an existing notification, and reuse that template later to quickly create other notifications with the same pattern:

--   To create a template:
+1. To create a template, follow the steps below:
-    1. Create a notification as usual.
+    -   Create a notification as usual.

         The following example creates an active notification with 2 buttons (**Accept** and **Cancel**), a background image, and sound, LED, and vibration feedback: